Nick

 http://tinyurl.com/2jphbh

-the "Muslim
+sample and the "Muslim

 Londoners" sample have almost identical views on almost everything.